Adi8976/Sign-Language-Detection/README.md

 # Sign-Language-Detection
-This repository includes files that are required to train model The tester file can be used to test any image for classification of sign language
+This repository includes files that are required to train model.
+The tester file can be used to test any image for classification of sign language